ArduPilot/ArduRemoteID/README.md

 ## Releases

-Pre-built releases are in the releases folder on github
+Pre-built releases are in the releases folder on github.

 ## Flashing

 To flash to an ESP32-S3 board use the espressif FlashTool from https://www.espressif.com/en/support/download/other-tools

-if this is the first time flashing the board, you may need to hold the "boot" button down while attaching the USB cable to the USB connector marked "USB"
+If this is the first time flashing the board, you may need to hold the "boot" button down while attaching the USB cable to the USB connector marked "USB"

 and then use the pre-built binary in the releases folder to flash using the following options, after selecting the COMM port that the board is attached: